 - Collaborate with Families on Ways to Be Involved

-- Provide family members with opportunities to
+- Provide family members with opportunities to develop participation skills

 "If ethnically diverse parents feel they lack the knowledge and competence to operate within the bureaucratic structure of the school, they may involve themselves at lower levels or not at all" (Young, 1998, p.
 16).
 Programs such as the Parent Effectiveness Leadership Training (discussed in the Northwest Sampler) can be helpful for families to understand their rights, responsibilities, and roles in the education system, and develop their leadership and communication skills.